ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 **Kripke's objection**: The issue is whether there is such a fact that constitute one's statement of meaning plus rather than quus, not whether we can come to decide whether it's plus or quus.
 A pragmatic solution cannot answer a question about the fact.
 In addition, if one argues that the only way to decide is to appeal to simplicity, then one presupposes that I do not know whether I mean plus or quus.

+> I think the biggest problem is that, one can be disposed to mean things even if that one is a chinese room, or a zombie.

 Introspectible Experience

 **Irreducible qualia 4** (p.40-42): There is such a fact, but it's unique and irreducible, like pain; Therefore I cannot appeal to any other facts.